Industrial and Production Plant

 June 2018 – June 2021

-The new Bosch semiconductor plant is built on a site measuring some 100,000 square meters – about the size of 14 soccer fields – in Dresden’s ‘Silicon Valley’.
-The company will primarily manufacture microchips for cars here on an assembly line in the digitized and highly networked semiconductor factory.
-The project involved the construction of the extremely vibration-resistant fabrication building (FAB), a support building (SUP), a central energy supply (CUB) and a state-of-the-art office building.
-The high-availability electrical power and refrigeration systems, as well as various generation plants Erzeugungsanlagen gemeint? for the high-purity media, gases and chemicals needed to produce semiconductor elements were built and commissioned in a fast-track construction process.
-The 10,000 square meter clean room was built and taken into operation in less than six months.
+The new Bosch semiconductor factory, which covers around 100,000 square meters — roughly the size of 14 soccer fields — has been built in Dresden's “Silicon Valley.”
+The company plans to primarily manufacture microchips for cars in this digitized and highly networked semiconductor factory.
+During construction, extremely vibration-resistant structures were erected for the fabrication building (FAB), support building (SUP), central energy supply (CUB), and a state-of-the-art office building.
+Highly available electrical power supply systems, cooling systems, and various generation facilities for the high-purity media, gases, and chemicals required to produce semiconductor elements were constructed and commissioned according to a tightly scheduled (fast-track) construction sequence.
+The approximately 10,000-square-meter clean room was expanded and commissioned within six months.

-The construction process was controlled using Lean Construction Management (LCM®).
-This allowed precise coordination of the team of some 40 construction managers, schedulers and commissioning staff.
+The construction process was managed using Lean Construction Management (LCM®).
+This allowed the team of about 40 construction managers, schedulers, and commissioning engineers to precisely control the processes.

 Added value